History of Colombia: Since 2004

 Colombia's relations with Venezuela have fluctuated due to the ideological differences between both governments.
 Colombia has offered humanitarian support with food and medicines to mitigate the shortage of supplies in Venezuela.
 Colombia's Foreign Ministry said that all efforts to resolve Venezuela's crisis should be peaceful.
 Colombia proposed the idea of the Sustainable Development Goals and a final document was adopted by the United Nations.
 In February 2019, Venezuelan president Nicolás Maduro cut diplomatic relations with Colombia after Colombian President Ivan Duque helped Venezuelan opposition politicians deliver humanitarian aid to their country.
 Colombia recognized Venezuelan opposition leader Juan Guaido as the country's legitimate president.
 In January 2020, Colombia rejected Maduro's proposal that the two countries restore diplomatic relations.

 The 19 June 2022 election run-off vote ended in a win for former guerrilla Gustavo Petro, taking 50.47% of the vote compared to 47.27% of right-wing Rodolfo Hernández.
 The single-term limit for the country's presidency prevented president Iván Duque from seeking re-election.
 Petro became the country's first leftist president-elect.
 On 7 August 2022, he was sworn in.
+On 24 April 2026, President Gustavo Petro became the first foreign leader to visit Venezuela’s interim President Delcy Rodriguez after the 2026 United States intervention in Venezuela.

+The 21 June 2026 election run-off vote ended in a win for right-wing candidate, Abelardo de la Espriella, taking 49.7% of the vote compared to 48.7% of left-wing Iván Cepeda.
+On 7 August 2026, Abelardo de la Espriella was sworn in as Colombia’s president.
+The new right-wing government immediately restored full diplomatic and economic relations with Israel, withdrew Colombia’s recognition of the Sahrawi Arab Democratic Republic and cut diplomatic relations with Cuba and Nicaragua.
+In September 2026, Colombia cut diplomatic ties with Iran.